History

 Harvey Cedars Hotel: Billy Thompson and major expansions

-From 1886 to at least 1907, Billy Thompson, known as “Duke of Gloucester,” managed the Harvey Cedars Hotel and oversaw a massive expansion and renovation, giving it its present external appearance.
+From 1886 to at least 1907, Billy Thompson, known as “Duke of Gloucester,” managed the Harvey Cedars Hotel and oversaw a massive expansion and renovation, giving the hotel its present external appearance.

-The hotel was raised, creating a crawl space, and had the third floor [1], gambrel roof, dormers, large porches, water tower (now bathrooms and office space), and additional rooms added to the bay side.
-Cedar shingles replaced the white siding.
+The building was raised, creating a crawl space.
+The third floor [1], gambrel roof, dormers, large porches, water tower (now bathrooms and office space), and additional rooms on the bay side and north end were added, and cedar shingles replaced the white siding.

 The Harvey Cedars Hotel’s rates were as low as $2 per day.
-A surviving 1907 reservation receipt claims the hotel was the “best gunning and fishing resort on New Jersey Coast.”
-With its more sophisticated look, it hoped to compete for the recreational trade that Thompson hoped would reach Long Beach Island by rail.
+A surviving 1907 reservation receipt claims it was the “best gunning and fishing resort on New Jersey Coast.”
+With its more sophisticated look, it competed for the recreational trade that Thompson hoped would reach the island by train.
 It is in folklore that Grover Cleveland visited the hotel.
-As Harvey Cedars lost its attraction as a tourist destination to the development of the south end of the island, the hotel had become a giant “white elephant” and Thompson sold it with all its furniture, rugs, and silverware.
+As the town lost tourist attraction to the island’s developing south end, the hotel became a large “white elephant” that Thompson sold with all its furniture, rugs, and silverware.

-By May 11, 1912, Harvey Cedars Beach Company again owned the hotel but went into bankruptcy, and its property was sold to Walter Pincus of Philadelphia for $1,000.
+By May 11, 1912, Harvey Cedars Beach Company owned the hotel again, but went into bankruptcy, and the property was sold to Walter Pincus of Philadelphia for $1,000.
 In 1914, Pincus sold most of the property to Daniel B. Frazier Company.

-[1] Some believe that the original second floor and roof were raised to become the third floor, and that the present second floor was built underneath.
-Floorboards seem to indicate that the third floor was once an attic.
+[1] Some believe the original second floor and roof were raised to become the third floor, and that the present second floor was added underneath.
+Floorboards indicate that the present third floor was once an attic.

-[2] The Canteen and offices now have drop ceilings, but the tin ceiling underneath remains.
-The front wall of the main lounge was replaced by drywall for maintenance.
-Patterns in the decorative tin indicate locations where gas light fixtures once were.
+[2] The Canteen and offices have drop ceilings today, but the tin underneath remains.
+Patterns in the main lounge include locations where gas light fixtures once were.
 They have been replaced with electric lighting.
+The main lounge’s front wall and windows were replaced during repairs in 2004.

 1921-1935